uweschmitt/emzed/website/tour.rst

 Adding a new, computed column is easy.
-Here we want to generate a new column ``m0`` which contains the monoisotopic masses corresponding to the contents of the ``mf`` column.
-Converting a molecular formula to the corresponding monoisotopic weight can be done by the function ``mass.of``:
+Here we want to generate a new column ``m0`` which contains the mono-isotopic masses corresponding to the contents of the ``mf`` column.
+Converting a molecular formula to the corresponding mono-isotopic weight can be done by the function ``mass.of``: